starcitizen-lug/knowledge-base/wiki/Alternative-Installations.md

 * Add the following line to /etc/security/limits.conf: `* hard nofile 524288`

-### Manual Wine Installation
+### Wine Installation
 > [!tip]
-> Our [LUG Helper](https://github.com/starcitizen-lug/lug-helper) tool now contains an option for a non-Lutris install and can perform these steps for you automatically!
+> Our [LUG Helper](https://github.com/starcitizen-lug/lug-helper) tool now contains an option for a wine install and can perform these steps for you automatically!
 See our [Quick Start Guide](https://github.com/starcitizen-lug/knowledge-base/wiki/Quick-Start-Guide) for instructions.

 1. Install and configure the necessary prerequisites
 2. Create and configure your wine prefix: